Tugaske, Sask. — Nestled between the small rural communities of Eyebrow and Elbow, you’ll find the heart of guitar making in Saskatchewan.

 In 1980 Freeman travelled to Vermont where he took a course and built his first guitar — an instrument he still plays today.

 While Freeman has lived in multiple Canadian provinces, he chose Saskatchewan as his permanent home.
-In 1986 he moved to Tugaske and opened Timeless Instruments, a licensed private vocational school.
+In 1986 he moved to Tugaske and from 1991 to 2021 he opened a licensed private vocational school.
+Now, he runs Timeless Instruments.
 The seven-week course has attracted more than 750 students from places as far as Malaysia, Japan, and Argentina.

 Read More: